jainmohit0807/Hotel-management/README.md

 (c) You can also change the password by clicking "Change password".

 2. After login in the page

-(a) A new window will appear named as StaffPage.java
+(a) A new window will appear named as StaffPage.java (b) On that window we see many options like "Home","Book Now","Status","Advance Booking","Check IN/OUT","Bills","Search","Cancel","Logout"
+(c) By default "Home" will be opened.
+Coding of "Home" page is done in Panel_home.java ()